lizmat/Acme-Cow/README.md

 COPYRIGHT AND LICENSE
 =====================

-Original Perl 5 version: Copyright 2002 Tony McEnroe Perl 6 adaptation: Copyright 2019 Elizabeth Mattijsen
+Original Perl 5 version: Copyright 2002 Tony McEnroe, Perl 6 adaptation: Copyright 2019 Elizabeth Mattijsen

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.